robbrad/UKBinCollectionData/wiki/Councils.md

 - `-p` - postcode
 - `-n` - house number

-Note: Works with all collection areas that use Joint Waste Solutions.
-Just use the correct URL.
+Note: Provide your house number in the `house_number` parameter and postcode in the `postcode` parameter.
+This works with all collection areas that use Joint Waste Solutions.

 ---